Proof of Intoxication for DWI in New Jersey

 DUI Defense Attorneys in Mount Olive, New Jersey

 If you or a loved one has been charged with an alcohol related offense in New Jersey, contact an experienced DWI defense lawyer for help.
-Travis J. Tormey is a criminal defense and drunk driving (DWI) attorney who has been representing clients throughout New Jersey for years charged with alcohol related offenses including underage DWI, driving under the influence of drugs and refusal in a school zone in Madison, Rockaway, and Jefferson.
+Travis J. Tormey is a criminal defense and drunk driving (DWI) attorney who has been representing clients throughout New Jersey for years charged with alcohol related offenses including underage DWI, driving under the influence of drugs and refusal in a school zone in Madison, Rockaway, Morristown, Parsippany, and Jefferson.
 In fact, Mr. Tormey is one of the few New Jersey attorneys who are certified Alcotest 7110 operators, the breath testing device used throughout the state to prosecute drunk driving cases.
 As a result, Mr. Tormey knows the components of the machine, how it works, and if there are any issues with the functioning of the breath testing device.
 This knowledge and expertise can be used to attack the reliability of the breath test result in your case.
-Contact our offices anytime for a free initial consultation at 866-949-6948.
+Contact our offices in Morristown anytime for a free initial consultation at 866-949-6948.

-Proof of Intoxication for DWI in NJ
+Proof of Intoxication in New Jersey DWI Cases

 1) Breath Test Readings: Alcotest 7110 Breath Testing Device